NorthChild/The_BSB/README.md

 # things to come
 - polish the styling and background images
-- fix the viewing sizing on phone (atm this link cant be opened in phone mode)
+- fix the viewing sizing on phone (atm this link cant be opened in phone mode if accessed by a phone, even tho phone view setting is present and functional)
 - fix the page windows (atm the pages do not display the websites yet)